Synthesizing Scoring Functions for Rankings Using Symbolic Gradient Descent: Related Work

-A less strict version of the ordinal regression problem is to rank tuples to different ordinal scales (also called the ordinal classification problems) \cite{16-tkde-gutierrez}.
-Its objective is to correctly classify data instead of sorting the tuples.
-This definition of the ordinal regression problem can also be considered a pointwise learning-to-rank problem \cite{10-sigir-liu}.
-Our problem is more related to the listwise learning-to-rank problems \cite{07-icml-cao}.
-However, their goal is to construct a ranking model on training data, while our problem focuses on the given dataset with a given ranking and uses linear ranking functions to avoid complicated models.

-\introparagraph{Exact MILP solvers} The numerical issues described in~\Cref{sec:implementation} are known to be limitations in a number of applications using MILPs.
-To support such applications, there is recent work on numerically exact MILP solvers~\cite{eifler2023computational, cook2013hybrid}.
-Exact solvers operate over rational numbers and provide strong guarantees in the form of independently verifiable certificates of optimality.
-An example of an exact solver is SCIP~\cite{scip}.
-While this line of work is promising and can provide a level of rigor for MILPs that is similar to that provided by SMT solvers, the current state-of-the-art tools are not yet capable of providing performance results that are competitive with MILPs that exclusively use floating point computation.
+\introparagraph{Exact MILP solvers} Recent work on numerically exact MILP solvers~\cite{eifler2023computational,cook2013hybrid} could address the numerical issues described in \Cref{sec:numerical_issues}.
+Unfortunately, the current state-of-the-art tools like SCIP~\cite{scip} are not yet capable of providing performance competitive with MILPs that exclusively use floating point computation.

-\introparagraph{Query explanation} Our work fits into the general context of database usability~\cite{07-sigmod-jagadish} and reverse data management~\cite{11-vldb-meliou}.
-Chapman and Jagadish~\cite{09-sigmod-chapman} introduce ``why-not'' to identify the relational operator that is responsible for an expected tuple to be missing from the query output.
-Later work continues to study why-not and why by refining queries \cite{10-sigmod-tran}, proposing data modifications \cite{10-pvldb-herschel} (related to how-to queries \cite{12-sigmod-meliou}), analyzing the complexity \cite{10-pvldb-meliou} and applying to different types of queries \cite{13-icde-islam, 15-edbt-chester, 15-icde-chen, 15-pvldb-gao, 16-tkde-xu}.
-Recent work in the area is diverse including explaining missing answers over nested data \cite{21-sigmod-diestelkamper,21-vldb-diestelkamper}, and using diagrams, examples, query graphs, conditional instances, respectively, to help users understand queries~\cite{19-sigmod-miao,20-sigmod-leventidis-QV,21-sigmod-li,22-sigmod-gilad}.
+\introparagraph{Synthesis of linear ranking functions} Work with similar-sounding terminology \cite{01-tacas-colon,04-vmcai-podelski,12-infcomput-bagnara} explores \emph{program termination problems}: A ``ranking'' function assigns decreasing values to state transitions caused by loop execution, proving termination when those values are lower-bounded.
+The function is defined by a system of inequalities that are extracted from the loop code, hence not related to our ranking problem.